alexsalisbury/todoist-api/source/includes/sync/v8/_activity.md

-parent_project_id *Integer* | No | Filters object events by the id of the project they belong to, so this implicitly limits the results to items and notes. parent_item_id *Integer* | No | Filters object events by the id of the item they belong, so this implicitly limits the results to notes. initiator_id *Integer* | No | Filters event by the id of the initiator. since *String* | No | Filters events to those that took place after the specified date and time, formatted as for example `2016-06-28T12:00`. until *String* | No | Filters events to those that took place before the specified date and time, formatted as `2016-06-28T12:00`. limit *Integer* | No | The number of events to return, where the default is `30`, and the maximum is `100`. offset *Integer* | No | The number of events to skip, which can be used for pagination in order to get more events than those returned by the previous call.
+parent_project_id *Integer* | No | Filters object events by the id of the project they belong to, so this implicitly limits the results to items and notes. parent_item_id *Integer* | No | Filters object events by the id of the item they belong, so this implicitly limits the results to notes. initiator_id *Integer* | No | Filters event by the id of the initiator. page *Integer* | No | The page number, used to iterate over the list of events.
+Events are split in pages by weeks.
+Page 0 corresponds to events of the current week.
+Page 1 is for events of the previous week, etc. Not defining a page parameter means events from the current week plus events from last week (ie. page=0 and page=1).
+This is useful for the clients in order to always fetch at least a week's events even on Mondays.